Other Safety – Winter Weather Driving Tips

 - Keep your windshield clear of ice, snow, dirt, and anything else that can prevent you from seeing out of it properly.
 To get snow and ice off the windshield of your car, you might be tempted to turn on your windshield wipers.
 It might seem like the wipers, and the washer fluid will work, but they don’t.
 In fact, if you use your windshield wipers to get ice off the windshield, you could ruin them.
 Use an ice scraper to scrape the ice from the windshield of your car before starting the vehicle.

 - Turn your headlights on early in the afternoon to help you see any possible sheen from black ice.

 - Check your tire tread.
 Worn tread causes accidents in any conditions and will ensure you lack traction when needed on black ice.
 Also, consider having snow tires fitted.

 - NEVER drive in potentially icy conditions with your cruise control active.

-- If you have ABS brakes, know how they feel when they engage so you don’t panic and that you understand what denotes slippery conditions– even if your car is still in control.
+- If you have ABS brakes, know how they feel when they engage, so you don’t panic and that you understand what denotes slippery conditions– even if your car is still in control.

-- Walking and cycling on black ice are also dangerous and can cause you to slip.
+- Walking and cycling on black ice is also dangerous and can cause you to slip.
 Cyclists need to take extra care as slipping can lead you into the pathway of car and truck traffic.